-Activity mining is a field of research that is often associated with surveillance scenarios [14], e.g., to detect violent behaviour in a crowd or to analyze busy traffic scenes.
-In activity mining, the use of topic models [9] is an approach that has proven to be quite successful [4][7].
+Activity mining is a field of research that is often associated with surveillance scenarios [3], e.g., to detect violent behavior in a crowd or to analyze busy traffic scenes.
+In activity mining, the use of topic models [4] is an approach that has proven to be quite successful [5], [6].
 This model is a statistical type that enables discovery of so-called 'topics', which are abstract occurrences in a document.
-Often, topic model-based approaches first convert a video to documents containing bags-of-words, where each word is a representation for quantized pixel motion at certain locations in the image [4][7][13][15].
+Often, topic model-based approaches first convert a video to documents containing bags-of-words, where each word is a representation for quantized pixel motion at certain locations in the image [2], [5], [6], [7].
 Note that the 'words', the visual features, are only a tag corresponding to the correct optical flow vector, and do not contain the vector itself.
 One document is thus the result of analysis of optical flow data in one video.
 An activity pattern in a video can be represented as a set of relative movement vectors along with their respective starting positions and starting times.
 These activity patterns are the topics that are to be learned.
-To remain faithful to the terminology used by Varadarajan et al, these topics will be referred to as 'motifs' in this thesis.
+To remain faithful to the terminology used by Varadarajan et al, these topics will be referred to as 'motifs' in this paper.

-When a regular bag-of-words approach is used, the temporal information is lost in the process [15].
-To take this information into account as well, methods have been proposed where both the motifs and their starting times are jointly learned by complementing the visual features with their respective timestamps [13] [4].
-A method introduced by Emonet et al [4] both the total number of motifs and the motifs themselves are learned in an unsupervised manner using the Hierarchical Dirichlet Process (HDP) [12], which allows for an infinite amount of motifs on multiple levels.
-In the problem addressed in this thesis, two levels can be used: On the first, the total number of motifs that is shared by all documents; on the second, the individual motifs and their starting times in each document.
-This in contrast to PLSM, which requires some a priori knowledge (e.g., the number of motifs) to be set beforehand.
-Although the HDP-based approach may be more complete than PLSM, it would seem that the latter is sufficient to solve the problem addressed in this thesis: The number of strategies for robot soccer may be theoretically infinite, in practice, it is always limited to a certain number of re-occurring actions.
+When a regular bag-of-words approach is used, the temporal information is lost in the process [7].
+To take this information into account as well, methods have been proposed where both the motifs and their starting times are jointly learned by complementing the visual features with their respective timestamps [2], [5].
+In a method introduced by Emonet et al [5] both the total number of motifs and the motifs themselves are learned in an unsupervised manner using the Hierarchical Dirichlet Process (HDP) [8], which allows for an infinite amount of motifs on multiple levels.
+In the problem addressed in this paper, two levels can be learned: On the first, the total number of motifs that is shared by all documents; on the second, the individual motifs and their starting times in each document.
+The PLSM method can only be applied to the second level, the method requires a priori knowledge (e.g., the number of motifs) for the first level.
+Although the HDP-based approach may be more complete than PLSM, it would seem that the latter is sufficient to solve the problem addressed in this paper: The number of strategies for robot soccer may be theoretically infinite, in practice; it is always limited to a certain number of re-occurring actions.
 For example: Shooting at the goal can be described as a motion in an infinite number of directions and can occur on every position on the field.
 However, it only occurs when at least one robot is moving and there are only as many possible shooting directions as there are quantization categories.
 If the number of possible activities is learned in an automatic manner, it is likely that this number will be too high to be useful.
 Instead, we will use a small number of motifs and let PLSM determine what they are.

-PLSM has been used in pedestrian and traffic analysis [13], in scenarios in which the camera is stationary, to find recurring activities in video data.
-In this thesis, PLSM will be applied in a new area.
+PLSM has been used in pedestrian and traffic analysis [2], in scenarios in which the camera is stationary, to find recurring activities in video data.
+In this paper, PLSM will be applied in a new area.
 Instead of a camera placed above the scene, all video data will come from the goalkeeper's point of view.